vrikodar/P4ck3t/P4ck3t.md

 |             |             |

-*In the column reperenstation above we divide 192 with 2 {school??} now once on division if we get remainder as 0 we mark it as zero and if we get a non-zero remainder we mark that as 1 and once we are completely done we can arrange the 1's and zero's from bottom to come up with the binary repersentation, also note that if the resulting the repersentation is not 8 digits we can add 0's in the starting to complete 8 digits lenght*
+*In the column reperenstation above we divide 192 with 2 {school??} now once on division if we get remainder as 0 we mark it as zero and if we get a non-zero remainder we mark that as 1 and once we are completely done we can arrange the 1's and zero's from bottom to come up with the binary repersentation, also note that if the resulting the repersentation is not 8 digits we can add 0's in the starting to complete 8 digits length*

+**Thus Binary for 192** - ``

 ### Binary to Decimal